Jim Cawley

-James Cawley (born June 22, 1969) is an American politician who served as the 32nd lieutenant governor of Pennsylvania from 2011 to 2015.
-A Republican, he previously served on the Board of Commissioners of Bucks County, Pennsylvania.
+James Cawley (born June 22, 1969) is an American politician and administrator who has served as president of Rosemont College since 2022.

+Cawley previously served as Lieutenant Governor of Pennsylvania from 2011 to 2015.
+As of 2025, he is the most recent Republican to hold the office.
+He has also served on the Board of Commissioners for Bucks County, Pennsylvania.

 Early life, education, and early political career

 He graduated from Bishop Egan High School in Bristol Township, Bucks County, Pennsylvania.
 He then graduated cum laude from Temple University with a Bachelor of Arts in Political Science.
 He received a J.D. degree from Temple University School of Law.

 Career

-Prior to being elected to the Bucks County Board of Commissioners, he was Chief of Staff to State Senator Tommy Tomlinson.
+Prior to being elected to the Bucks County Board of Commissioners, he was chief of staff to State Senator Tommy Tomlinson.
 In 2000, he ran for a seat in the Pennsylvania House of Representatives in the 141st District.
-Incumbent Democrat State Representative Anthony Melio won re-election by defeating Cawley 56%–42%.
+Incumbent Democratic State Representative Anthony Melio won re-election by defeating Cawley 56%–42%.
 He was also a former Pennsylvania state chairman and national co-chairman of the College Republicans and served as an elected member of the Bristol Township School Board.

-He served on the County Commissioner's Association of Pennsylvania's Energy, Environment, & Land Use Committee as Chairman.
+He served on the County Commissioner's Association of Pennsylvania's Energy, Environment, & Land Use Committee as chairman.
 Jim is a former member of the board of directors for Lower Bucks Hospital, a former trustee of Bucks County Community College and a Commonwealth trustee of Temple University.